-VSC Members are given 2 weeks off at Christmas time and three (3) additional days off.
+VSC Members are given 2 weeks off at Christmas time and three (3) additional personal days off.
 Christmas time off should be negotiated between you and your Placement Agency at the beginning of the Placement Year.
 Generally a VSC Member uses their 3 personal days for either a job interview, visiting a school for a masters program or a family special event.
 A VSC Member will observe the same holidays as their Placement Site.
-VSC Members working in schools will follow the school calendar of their particular school, but will be assigned to another Placement Site during Spring break to be in solidarity with their cohorts who do not have extended school breaks.
+VSC Members working in schools will follow the school calendar of their particular school, but will be assigned to another Placement Site during Spring break to be in solidarity with their community mates who do not have extended school breaks.
 Days off must be approved by both your site supervisor and the VSC Director prior to travel (Booking flights, buying tickets for events, hotels, etc.)

 Can my friends and family visit?

-Guests may stay in VSC housing, if the other VSC members of the community and the VSC Director have been consulted and agree, and the visit does not exceed 3-5 days.
+Guests may stay in VSC housing, if the other VSC members of the community and the VSC Director have been consulted prior to visit and agree, and the visit does not exceed 3-5 days.

 What about Health Insurance?

 If you are not currently covered under any health insurance plan, please apply for your own individual health insurance policy BEFORE THE START OF THE PROGRAM.
-VSC Member’s may be eligible to receive an Insurance Premium Allowance with VALID PROOF OF INSURANCE (new federal mandate) in an amount not to exceed $200 per month.
+VSC Member’s may be eligible to receive an Insurance Premium Allowance in the amount not to exceed $200 per month.